You like to mark all messages as read in Outlook. The question is if it's…

 Outlook keeps asking for password

-If users are having issues with Outlook and it keeps asking for password, follow the below four steps.
+If users have issues with Outlook and it keeps asking for password, follow the below four steps.
 After that, restart the system and start Outlook.
-A new Outlook profile will be created and the password prompt will not show up anymore.
+Create a new Outlook profile, and the password prompt will not show up anymore.